troglobit/finit/doc/config.md

  - `7-9`: multi-user mode (extra)
  - `  0`: shutdown

-Runlevels are declared per service/run/task/sysv command.
-Starting in runlevel S (bootStrap), usually only for tasks supposed to run once at boot, and services like `syslogd`, which you need to start and run throughout the whole time your system is up.
+Runlevel S (bootStrap), is for tasks supposed to run once at boot, and services like `syslogd`, which need to start early and run throughout the lifetime of your system.

-Before `S` is started, however, Finit performs a lot of housekeeping tasks like mounting all filesystems, calling `fsck` if needed, and making sure the everything is OK.
+Example:

     task [S] /lib/console-setup/console-setup.sh
     service [S12345] env:-/etc/default/rsyslog rsyslogd -n $RSYSLOGD_ARGS

-After runlevel S, Finit proceeds to runlevel 2.
+When bootstrap has completed, Finit moves to runlevel 2.
 This can be changed in `/etc/finit.conf` using the `runlevel N` directive, or by a script running in runlevel S that calls, e.g., `initctl runlevel 9`.
 The latter is useful if startup scripts detect problems outside of Finit's control, e.g., critical services/devices missing or hardware problems.

+Each runlevel must be allowed to "complete".
+Meaning, all services in runlevel S must have started and all run/tasks have been started and collected (exited).
+Finit waits 120 seconds for all run/tasks in S to complete before proceeding to 2.

-Before starting the services in runlevel 2, Finit first stops everything that is not allowed to run in 2, and then brings up networking.
+Finit first stops everything that is not allowed to run in 2, and then brings up networking.
 Networking is expected to be available in all runlevels except: S, 1 (single user level), 6, and 0.
 Networking is enabled either by the `network script` directive, or if you have an `/etc/network/interfaces` file, Finit calls `ifup -a` -- at the very least the loopback interface is brought up.

 > [!NOTE]
 > When moving from runlevel S to 2, all run/task/services that were